-Emergency Care of the sick and injured is a hands-on and technical training course in emergency care procedures, including: examining the victim, observing surroundings, discussion of case histories, maintaining an airway, performing resuscitation and cardiopulmonary resuscitation, controlling bleeding, treating cerebrovascular injuries, treating shock, treating seizures, childbirth, performing manual lifts and carries, and improvising and arranging transportation.
+Emergency Care of the Sick and Injured is a hands-on and technical training course in emergency care procedures, including: examining the victim, observing surroundings, discussion of case histories, maintaining an airway, performing resuscitation and cardiopulmonary resuscitation, controlling bleeding, treating cerebrovascular injuries, treating shock, treating seizures, childbirth, performing manual lifts and carries, and improvising and arranging transportation.
 This course meets present public safety emergency care requirements for fire service personnel.
 This course is one of five courses offered by Palo Verde College that culminate in and satisfy the requirements for a California State Fire Marshal Fire Fighter I certification.
-This course is repeatable.
 This course may be offered Pass/No Pass.

-FST 229 CERT-COMMUNITY EMERGENCY RESPONSE TEAM®
+FST 229 CERT-COMMUNITY EMERGENCY RESPONSE TEAM